jack-meis/data-analytics-template/README.md

 - original: all original data that is still in unmodified form
 - processing: all data that is in the process of being cleaned
 - raw: raw data that was scraped and has not undergone any cleaning

+#### Reports

+'reports' folder has own README.md file

+Sub-folders:

+- final: folder for all report final drafts
+- initial: initial drafts for all reports

 ## Data Dictionary